Colorado Avalanche: Remaining competitive (2001–2010)

-The next day, Pierre Lacroix resigned after service as GM since 1994 and François Giguère was hired as his replacement.
+The next day, Pierre Lacroix resigned after service as general manager since 1994 and François Giguère was hired as his replacement.
 Lacroix remained president of the franchise until spring 2013, when the team owner's son, Josh Kroenke, took over as team president and governor.
 Pierre Lacroix remained an advisor to the team until his death in 2020 from COVID-19.

 By the beginning of the 2006–07 season, Joe Sakic and Milan Hejduk were the only two remaining members from the 2000–01 Stanley Cup-winning squad, with Sakic being the only one from the team's days in Quebec, though Hejduk was drafted by the Nordiques.
-Paul Stastny, son of Nordiques player Peter Stastny, also provided a link to the franchise's past.
+Paul Stastny, son of Nordiques player Peter Šťastný, also provided a link to the franchise's past.
 Before the previous season's playoffs, in a move reminiscent of Patrick Roy's trade, the Avalanche traded Aebischer to the Montreal Canadiens for the Vezina Trophy-winning Jose Theodore.
 However, the move would not turn out to be as successful when Theodore posted a 13–15–1 record in 2006–07, with an .891 save percentage, and 3.26 goals against average (GAA).
 His US$6 million salary became a heavy burden for the Avalanche in the salary cap era.
 That same season saw an 11-year sell-out streak of 487 home games ended on October 16, 2006, in a home game against the Chicago Blackhawks, that saw the Pepsi Center under capacity by 326 seats.
 The sell-out streak was an all-time NHL record for the longest consecutive attendance sell-outs at home games with 487; and began on November 9, 1995, on the Avalanche's eighth regular season home game during the 1995–96 season at the McNichols Sports Arena.
 The record has since been broken by the Pittsburgh Penguins, who saw their own streak end in October 2021 at 633 games.